aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

  1. A name
  1. A split character
  1. A list of sensitive parts
- 1. An optional list of non-sensitive parts
+ 1. A list of non-sensitive parts
- 1. An optional list of constructors
+ 1. A list of constructors

 The `name` is used in queries and index creation as if it were a regular field.
 "MyField" in examples below.
 It is an error if this name is the same as a configured